Manifestion of structural Higgs and Goldstone modes in the hexagonal manganites: Theoretical Results

 We begin by comparing, in Table~\ref{tab:freqs}, the frequencies obtained from our Landau theory approach in the zero-kelvin limit with those calculated for the fully relaxed cell using density functional theory.
 We find that the Landau theory frequencies underestimate the DFT values by around 30\%.
 This is mostly a result of our neglecting the weak coupling of the order parameter modes to two additional modes, as described in Ref.~ \onlinecite{Fennie/Rabe_YMO:2005}.
 This additional coupling would harden the relevant phonon modes in the Landau description.

 Next we discuss the temperature dependence of the modes, beginning with the softest mode.
 First, we note that this mode, which softens on approaching $T_C$ from above, is doubly degenerate above $T_C$ due to the equivalence of the order parameter directions in the high-symmetry phase.
 The degeneracy is lifted and the mode splits into two below the phase transition, an amplitude mode with A1 symmetry, which can be regarded as the primary Higgs mode of the structural transition (shown in blue) and a phase mode with B1 symmetry which represents the primary Goldstone mode (shown in red).
 The Goldstone mode in InMnO$_3$ retains a lower frequency down to zero kelvin than that in ErMnO$_3$, reflecting the smaller barriers in the brim of the hat in the InMnO$_3$ case.
 The Higgs modes have a similar temperature dependence and zero-kelvin frequency in both compounds.
-We note, as expected, the occurrence of additional Higgs-like and Goldstone-like modes at higher frequencies, indicated with dashed lines in Fig.~\ref{fig:ev_hgs}.
-These modes have the same symmetry as the soft modes, and are a consequence of the mixing of eigenmodes caused by the transformation from the force-constant to dynamical matrices.
-This mixing is stronger in ErMnO$_3$ than in InMnO$_3$, because of the larger mass of Er, resulting in a stronger temperature dependence of the phonons in ErMnO$_3$.
+We note, however, that the zero of $(\frac{T-T_c}{T_c})$ corresponds to a very different temperature in the two cases ($\sim 1200~K$ for ErMnO$_3$ and $\sim 500~K$ for InMnO$_3$.
+We find, as expected, the occurrence of additional temperature-dependent Higgs-like and Goldstone-like modes at higher frequencies, indicated with dashed lines in Fig.~\ref{fig:ev_hgs}.
+These modes have the same symmetry as the soft modes, and their temperature dependence is a consequence of the mixing of eigenmodes caused by the transformation from the force constant to dynamical matrices.
+This mixing is stronger in ErMnO$_3$ than in InMnO$_3$, because of the larger mass of Er, resulting in a stronger temperature dependence of the higher frequency A1 and B1 phonons in ErMnO$_3$.

 The temperature evolutions of the phonons corresponding to the polar modes are plotted in green.
 These are independent of temperature above $T_C$, but we find that their frequencies increase below the phase transition, as the increase in magnitude of the primary order parameter stabilizes the polar mode.
 We see that the frequency of the polar mode increases more in ErMnO$_3$ than InMnO$_3$, consistent with the larger coupling $g$ in the $Q^3P\cos{3\theta}$ term of the Landau free energy for ErMnO$_3$.